 - Reluctance to be touched

-- Black, charred skin (particularly apparent in severe burns)
+- Black, charred skin (when he has severe burns)

 - Blisters on the skin